In an increasingly assessment-focused school system, we want to propose an alternative: what if students focused on reading for fun?

 Encourage Bonding and Discussion Among Students

-We often overlook a huge benefit of reading for students: community development.
-When students read the same books and bond over shared stories, they engage in discussion, challenge each other, and support each other’s learning.
-According to one study from 2008, reading out loud with children can lead to stronger emotional bonds and a greater sense of security.
-Encouraging students to discuss their independent reading or participate in book clubs can be a fun way to promote both reading comprehension and social interaction.
+One often overlooked advantage of reading for students is the development of a sense of community.
+When students read the same books and connect over shared stories, they engage in meaningful discussions, challenge each other's perspectives, and support each other's learning journeys.
+A study conducted in 2021 revealed that reading aloud with children can foster stronger emotional bonds and a heightened sense of security.
+Encouraging students to discuss their independent reading choices or participate in book clubs can be an enjoyable way to enhance both reading comprehension and social interaction skills.

 A Lifelong Relationship